akauppi/firebase-jest-testing/package/Writing tests.md

 >If you have lots of tests, and do performance comparisons between `Promise.all` vs. sequential `await`s, let the author know how it went.

-## Testing Cloud Functions > events
+## Testing Cloud Function Events

 `firebase-jest-testing` does not provide function-level testing tools for Cloud Functions.
 Instead, the aim is at end-to-end testing, where the tests set some aspect of the Firestore database, and remain listening whether changes are propagated elsewhere, as expected.

-This part of the library uses `firebase-admin` library (you are provided a properly configured handle for it), which means Security Rules are not involved.
-It's enough to test the Security Rules, separately.
+This part of the library uses `firebase-admin`, which means Security Rules are not involved.
+The approach of the library is to test Security Rules separately, and forget about them even existing in other kinds of tests.

 ```
 import {